StarRocks/starrocks/docs/en/loading/loading_introduction/loading_considerations.md

   This parameter specifies the retention period of the history records for load jobs that have finished and are in the **FINISHED** or **CANCELLED** state.
 The default retention period spans 3 days.
 This parameter is valid for both synchronous load jobs and asynchronous load jobs.

-### BE configurations
+### BE/CN configurations

-You can configure the following parameters in the configuration file **be.conf** of each BE:
+You can configure the following parameters in the configuration file **be.conf** of each BE or CN:

 - `write_buffer_size`

   This parameter specifies the maximum memory block size.
 The default size is 100 MB.
-The loaded data is first written to a memory block on the BE.
+The loaded data is first written to a memory block on the BE or CN.
 When the amount of data that is loaded reaches the maximum memory block size that you specify, the data is flushed to disk.
 You must specify a proper maximum memory block size based on your business scenario.

-  - If the maximum memory block size is exceedingly small, a large number of small files may be generated on the BE.
+  - If the maximum memory block size is exceedingly small, a large number of small files may be generated on the BE or CN.
 In this case, query performance degrades.
 You can increase the maximum memory block size to reduce the number of files generated.
   - If the maximum memory block size is exceedingly large, remote procedure calls (RPCs) may time out.
 In this case, you can adjust the value of this parameter based on your business needs.

 - `streaming_load_rpc_max_alive_time_sec`